RushikeshAhire/Calculator/README.md

+SIP CALCULATOR

 This is a Simple SIP Calculator.
 Please enter the following details:
 - Monthly principal deployment
 - Yearly interest earned on principal